- Whew all right.

 are actually centered in a box.

-Almost all websites have this kind of style.
+have this kind of style.

 A few that don't, call it fluid.